Burr vs Blade Coffee Grinder: The Complete Breakdown

 Verdict: Burr grinder strongly recommended

 Pour-over is all about controlled extraction.
 Water flows through the grounds once, so every particle needs to extract evenly.
-Inconsistent grounds from a blade grinder will give you a mix of over and under-extracted flavors.
+Blade grinder?
+You'll get a muddy mix of over and under-extracted flavors.
+Not great.

-If you're into pour-over, you'll also want a gooseneck kettle for precise pouring—the grinder and kettle combo is what separates good pour-over from great.
+If you're into pour-over, you'll also want a gooseneck kettle for precise pouring.
+The grinder and kettle combo is what separates "fine, I guess" pour-over from "wait, this is actually good."

 French Press